 Natural gas is not like oil.
 Lighter than air, it rises and then quickly disperses in the atmosphere without leaving a trace.
 Natural gas is insoluble.
 An underwater leak will cause bubbles to form that will rise quickly to the surface and then dissipate in the air, unlike petroleum products, which generally float on the water before evaporating.

-R. Formal public consultations will begin soon and will continue until the start of construction.
-In addition to these consultations, the public will be able to attend information meetings in readily accessible locations which are still to be determined, but that will be near the proposed route.
+R. Formal public consultations were begun when the project was announced and allowed us to identify a preferred planning area that minimizes impacts.
 Members of the public will also have the opportunity to express themselves during the review process at both the federal and provincial levels.
-The purpose of these consultations, information meetings and other forums are to ensure, on the one hand, that the public is fully informed of all aspects of the project and, on the other, that they will have the opportunity share their concerns, proposals and suggestions, both with the promoter and the relevant authorities.
+The purpose of these consultations, information meetings and other forums is to ensure that communities are fully informed of all aspects of the project and that they have the opportunity to share their concerns and suggestions, both with the proponent and the relevant authorities.
+Gazoduq intends to pursue the dialogue with local and indigenous communities throughout the development process.
+Moreover, the public may call us or write to us at any time.